 “Cement being a bulky low-value commodity is highly freight sensitive, and bulk of the cement produced within a region is usually consumed within the region itself, with excess being transported to the adjacent regions.
 Thus, price trends and capacity utilisation levels are determined more by regional supply-demand dynamics than by the national supply-demand balance.”

-An investor comes to know about the comparative advantage of location of manufacturing plants:
+An investor comes to know about the comparative advantage of the location of manufacturing plants:

 “ICRA takes a favourable look at manufacturers with plants in different regions, as geographical diversification usually allows players to better cope with local downturns.”